Roasting coffee by sense versus technology

 The reality is somewhat different.
 It is true that Artisan roasters might be able to experiment more because their systems are not controlled or managed to any tight specifications, however, many of these artisan roasters are in fact highly inexperienced and just do not have the "hours" under their belt required to call themselves true artisans or master roasters.

-DON’T BE FOOLED BY THE SMOKE AND MIRRORS OF A SMALL HAND-ROASTED ARTISAN
+DON'T BE FOOLED BY THE CLAIMS THAT SMALL HAND-ROASTED COFFEE IS BEST.

 Hand roasting is prone to errors - it is very difficult to manage consistency and quality as roasting requires a lot of concentration - you simply cannot be distracted - something that occurs so easily when people are watching or asking questions.